qcr/pepper_navigation/mapping/README.md

 	2. Build executables required for mapping.
 		$ ./build_linematching.sh

-The above command will build executables ***detectinesED*** and ***matchlines*** to *./linematching* folder and is equivalent to the following commands
+The above command will build executables ***detectinesED*** and ***matchlines*** to *./linematching* folder and is equivalent to the following commands:

 	        $ cd linematching/Linematching_iso && mkdir build $$ cd build
 	        $ cmake .. && make -j8

 ## Usage
-The code for the mapping is in Matlab.
+The code for the mapping is in MATLAB.
 Make sure the line detection and matching codes have been properly built and executables have been placed in the correct folder.
 For selecting the reference images, we need to provide the path of the image sequence folder and the folder to store the reference images.

 	1. Open selectRefImages.m